The Magdalen Hospital Trust

 Types of Grants

 Grants are usually one-off and project-based.
+Applications for projects stretching over multiple years will only be considered as an exception.
 We are happy to consider established or start-up organisations.

 Range of Grants